Contents

 What is Antral Follicle Count?

-The Antral Follicle Count (AFC) refers to the number of small fluid-filled sacs (antral follicles) present in your ovaries at a particular time.
+The Antral Follicle Count (AFC) refers to the number of small fluid-filled sacs (antral follicles) present in your ovaries.
+Each fluid-filled sac contains immature eggs or oocytes.
+This, along with AMH, is a key indicator of your ovarian reserve, which can help assess your fertility.

-Here’s the backstory: For our menstrual cycle to happen, our ovaries start at the first step by recruiting a group of follicles for the month, in a race to crown the “mature egg of the month” 👑
+With every menstrual cycle, a group of follicles are recruited in a race to crown the “mature egg of the month” 👑

-They grow in response to hormones such as FSH and LH, nourishing and growing the egg inside as well.
+Antral follicles grow in response to hormones such as FSH (follicle stimulating hormone) and LH, nourishing and growing the immature egg inside as well.
+This continues until a single dominant follicle is selected and it releases a mature egg, also known as ovulation.

 A higher AFC generally suggests a larger pool of eggs, while a lower count might indicate a smaller reserve.